 Turning his attention to PA education, Turnipseed worked to establish the PA program at the Charles R. Drew University in Los Angeles.
 He served as a consultant for PA program development at the University of Alabama, the University of North Dakota, the University of Utah, Howard University and Meharry Medical School.
 He later served on the faculty of the Stonybrook University PA Program, Stony Brook, N.Y. where he was one of the first PA educators to receive the rank of assistant professor.
 In 1985 he earned the masters of public health degree from the University of Washington.

 Since 1985 Turnipseed has practiced in Southern California.
 He joined the California Academy of Physician Assistants and served as an active member of the Political Action Caucus.
 In 1986 he was inducted into the PA Hall of Fame as one of the twenty “founding PAs” of the profession.
-He is the recipient of multiple alumni awards from the University of Washington.
+He was the recipient of multiple alumni awards from the University of Washington.
 In 2007 Group Health Permanente recognized his outstanding contribution to Group Health and honored him by naming a special award for outstanding non-physician providers after him.
-Steve Turnipseed continues to work in primary care and provides leadership for the Centro Medico Urgente Medico Urgent in North Hollywood California.
+Steve Turnipseed continued to work in primary care and provide leadership for the Centro Medico Urgente Medico Urgent in North Hollywood California until his death in 2022.

-Acknowledgements: This biography of Steven Turnipseed was written by Ruth Ballweg and F.J.
-Gianola and submitted to the Society on November 28, 2007.
+Acknowledgements: This biography of Steven Turnipseed was written by Ruth Ballweg and Gino Gianola and submitted to the Society on November 28, 2007.
+It was updated in June 2022.
 The banner photograph is courtesy of the PA History Society.
 Steven Turnipseed is speaking at the 1975 AAPA conference.
 The second photo is courtesy of MEDEX Northwest PA Program, University of Washington.